Health Insurance and Healthcare

 Health Insurance Waiver

-No student will be allowed a waiver from the SSU policy except those who are sponsored by a U.S. or foreign government program and who are already covered through a policy required by their program (e.g. Fulbright).
+No student will be allowed a waiver from the SSU policy except those who are sponsored by a U.S. or foreign government program and who are already covered by a policy required by their program (e.g. Fulbright).

 If you are eligible for the health insurance waiver, you must provide evidence that your program policy meets the CSU requirements for international student insurance and that it is in force and fully paid.
 All documents presented must be notarized and in English.